City Hall praise as ‘Shadwell Responds’ to Covid crisis helping isolated families get online

 An alliance of 10 community institutions in Shadwell has been selected for special praise by City Hall as one of five London projects recognised for its work during the Covid-19 emergency.

-The Shadwell Responds alliance which includes St George-in-the-East church and Darul Ummah Mosque has been invited to an online event by the GLA and Near Neighbours organisation tomorrow, November 12, marking the work of faith organisations helping people cope with the impact of the pandemic.
+The Shadwell Responds alliance which includes St George-in-the-East church and Darul Ummah Mosque has been invited to an online event by the Mayor of London tomorrow, November 12, marking the work of faith organisations helping people cope with the impact of the pandemic.

 “This special recognition by City Hall is testament to the resilience of our neighbourhood,” the group said in a statement to the East London Advertiser this evening.
 “This is the enormous value of faith institutions in this difficult time, working together for the good of our communities.”